 Theresa May’s recent distancing from the idea that British values are distinctly ‘British’ may therefore well mark a new era of malleability for British values.
 May’s preference for using the term ‘our values’ in her speeches appears to have found fruition through the new 2018 CONTEST strategywhereby British values is almost entirely obsolete; instead, ‘our values’ or simply ‘values’ is adopted.
 The rigidity of the concept is maintained with the same values of democracy, rule of law, individual liberty and mutual tolerance and respect all promoted, but also retained malleability in its rhetorical adaption for the purpose of maintaining the narrative of unity against threats.
 Perhaps Amanda Spielman’s advocacy for maintaining the ‘British’ in values discourse within educational institutions might well be the unravelling of an agenda which sought to entwine counter-terrorism and education through the very same concept which might well now divide them: British values.
 One to watch, indeed.

-Ms Natalie James is an Early Career Researcher at CARR and a doctoral candidate at the School of Politics and International Studies, University of Leeds.
+Ms Natalie James is a Doctoral Fellow at CARR and a doctoral candidate at the School of Politics and International Studies, University of Leeds.
 Her profile can be found here:

 © Natalie James.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).